Dar-Omar/EnzymeSifter/README.md

 # EnzymeSifter

-A two-stage Snakemake pipeline for sifting through large enzyme sequence collections and identifying promising candidates for downstream characterisation — from raw FASTA all the way to ranked, clade-representative enzymes annotated with predicted solubility, optimal pH, optimal temperature, and melting temperature.
+A two-stage Snakemake pipeline for sifting through sequences and identifying promising enzyme candidates for downstream characterisation — from raw FASTA all the way to ranked, clade-representative enzymes annotated with predicted biochemical values.

-EnzymeSifter wraps a number of state-of-the-art tools (CLEAN, EnzyMM, NetSolP, pHoptNN, Seq2Topt, MMseqs2, HMMER, MUSCLE) behind a single command-line interface and handles all of their setup, environment management, and inter-tool data plumbing for you.

 ---